nitin-vig/ERAv4S9/README.md

 # Progressive ImageNet Training Strategy

-A comprehensive multi-stage training approach that scales from smaller ImageNet datasets to the full dataset, optimizing for both high accuracy and training speed.
+A comprehensive multi-stage training approach that scales from smaller ImageNet datasets to ImageNet-1k, optimizing for both high accuracy and training speed.

 ## 🎯 Strategy Overview